learn-co-curriculum/python-p4-flask-sqlalchemy-pt2/README.md

 arise and refer back to the [Flask-SQLAlchemy documentation][flask_sqla] as needed.

-Run `python app/seed.py` to seed the database.
+Run `python seed.py` from the `app/` directory to seed the database.

 ***